bressler95tops/bookdebug/_sources/Open-Science-101/Module_3/Lesson_2/readme.md

 - Is the data available in a format appropriate for the content?
 - Is the data available from a consistent location?
-- Is the data well-structured and machine readable?
+- Is the data well-structured and machine-readable?
 - Are complex terms and acronyms in the data defined?
 - Does the data use a schema or data standard?
 - Is there an API available for accessing the data?